High School Soccer Officials of Central Florida

 (Chairman: Sean-Michael Kemp)

-The Assignment and Field Inspection Committee is responsible for reviewing and overseeing the regular season game assignments established by the Assignor prior to the Assignor issuing the game assignment list to the members.
+The Assignment Committee is responsible for reviewing and overseeing the regular season game assignments established by the Assignor prior to the Assignor issuing the game assignment list to the members.
 This includes ensuring compliance with requirements on the composition of officiating crews, reviewing and approving each member official’s schedule of assigned contests, and making the Assignor aware of any corrections that need to be made before the assignment schedule is issued to the membership.
 It is not implied that the Assignment Committee is to make assignments, but must take into account the rules for assigning that are established by FHSAA and those rules listed in the FHSAA Official’s Guidebook.
 In addition, criteria for assigning established by HSSOCF must also be considered as long as they are not in conflict with FHSAA requirements.
 Game assignments made by the Assignor will be based on established criteria and guidelines that include such things as each referee’s experience, ability, FHSAA and HSSOCF ranking, test scores and fitness.
 Any Committee recommendations for game assignment changes must be made to the Assignor based upon the established criteria and not their opinion of a particular referee.

 (Chairman: Taylor Amato)